agner/agner/README.md

 Agner
 =====

 Agner is a rebar-friendly Erlang package index inspired by Clojars and Homebrew.

+Essentially, Agner is an index of Erlang packages with some extra capabilities such as versioning, downloads and so on.

 Package names
 -------------